programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 The dropdrown bar can then be created using the `update_layout` method and creating the `updatemenus` list of dictionaries.
 The `buttons` list of dictionaries will then be nested under `updatemenus`, with each dictionary again representing a unique option in the dropdown bar.
 However, the dictionaries within the `buttons` list require different key-value pairs to those in the previous example because we are not *changing a graph type* here (as in the above) but are actually *filtering out data in the same graph*.
 The key-value pairs needed are:

-- Under the `label` key, the value will specify the text to display in the dropdown bar
+- Under the `label` key, the value will specify the text to display in the dropdown bar.
-- Under the `method` key, the value will be 'update' since we are altering the layout *and* the data
+- Under the `method` key, the value will be 'update' since we are altering the layout *and* the data.
-- Under the `args` key, the value (which is *another* list of dictionaries) will specify: a) which data will be 'visible' (more on this issue below); b) the title for this graph view (optional); c) the titles for the x- and y-axes of this graph view(optional).
+- Under the `args` key, the value (which is *another* list of dictionaries) will specify a) which data will be 'visible' (more on this issue below), b) the title for this graph view (optional), c) the titles for the x- and y-axes of this graph view (optional).

 A list *needs* to be entered for the `visible` key, where each item in the list indicates whether the data at *that* index should be displayed.
-In our example, we have partitioned our dataset into **three** groups: the data corresponding to murder charges; the data for the manslaughter charges; and the data for the abortion charges.
+In our example, we have partitioned our dataset into **three** groups: the data corresponding to murder charges, the data for the manslaughter charges, and the data for the abortion charges.
 As such, our list for the `visible` key should have **three** items.
 Our first 'button' which represents the first graph displayed to the user, should therefore specify `[True, True, True]` since we want *all* charges to be shown in that first view.
 However, the remaining three 'buttons' will only have *one* item as `True` because we want to only show the data for *one* type of crime here.

 Again, let's put this into practice: